gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 lived there sent them out back to fetch firewood.

 Erileine felt like she had just stepped through that door.
-She raised his palms with a hasty, "Thank you, ladies, that's very helpful, much appreciated," and fled.
+She raised her palms with a hasty, "Thank you, ladies, that's very helpful, much appreciated," and fled.

 A grin split her face as she walked toward the cordwainer's.
 She